 Employers in Orange County, like many California counties, offer severance package agreements for reasons that benefit them.
-Some of these reasons include efforts to downsize and to replace higher salaried workers with younger workers who won’t demand as much money.
+Some of these reasons includes efforts to downsize and to replace higher salaried workers with younger workers who won’t demand as much money.
 Another reason employers offer severance package is to proactively try to stop employees from pursuing legitimate employment rights claims.

 The release from liability form